1. Adding Publishers into the Network

 1.3 Inventory acquired through RTB

-- Sometimes we supplement our on network activity with inventory acquired off network with our client’s consent.
+- We supplement our on-network activity with inventory acquired off-network.

-- We generally use TAG-certified (https://www.tagtoday.net/registry) exchange partners, but always run activity on a pre-vetted domain whitelist unless otherwise agreed with the client.
+We always run activity via a pre-vetted domain Accept list, unless otherwise agreed with the client.

-- Note that our list of partners is subject to change.
+- Our list of partners is available for review, although please note, this is subject to change.

-- At VDX.tv, we’ve been supporters of ads.txt since its launch in 2017.
+- We support ads.txt and have done so since its launch in 2017.

 - We continue to work with publishers who have an ads.txt file enabled and enter us as an approved seller of their inventory.